Transactional Analysis Counselling and Psychotherapy Training Institute

 TA East Application Process

-Applications are open for our January 2020 intake.
-Contact TA East if you would like a face to face meeting to talk about pursuing the training in January 2020.
+Applications are open for our Autumn 2023 intake.
+Contact TA East if you would like a face to face meeting to talk about pursuing the training in October 2023.
 We aim to make the training accessible, inclusive and embracing of each persons individual need.

 The following is an outline of the process trainees need to undertake to apply for a place on the counselling and psychotherapy training course at TA East.
 This process has been designed to ensure the quality and standards of TA East trainees and the integrity of our training process.